PeeusD/TorrentApi/README.md

   Method **POST**

   *Step A: If you are using PostMan or ThunderClient then copy - paste your access token into "Authorization" tab with json key-value format.
 Eg: {"search" : "your_file_name"}*

     ```sh
       http://127.0.0.1:8000/torrent/
     ```
+    *OR*

   *Step B: If you are using DRF (Browsable Api) or HTTPIE client; then copy and paste your access token into "Authorization" tab with json key-value format.
 Eg:           {"search" : "your_file_name"}*

     ```sh
       http://127.0.0.1:8000/torrent/ Authorization Bearer {your_accesstoken}